 Business owners need to document how they are engaging with their customers.
 With a clear picture, they will be able to map how to better engage with customers along their journey.
 For many business owners and franchisors, there is some low hanging fruit that can pay big dividends.
 If you are not engaging with your consumers on multiple platforms, your competitors are.

 In my market, there are multiple trampoline parks.
 I am incredibly familiar with the industry since I operate a side business in a very similar, non-competitive space.
 There are 3-4 centers in our area, all of which have taken different approaches to reopening.
 One opened a week ago, one will open at the end of this week, and there is no word on the other two.
 Knowing at three of the owners well, I know that the two that have been able to reopen quickly had very documented operating procedures before COVID-19.
 They were able to alter those procedures and train their staff quickly so they could reopen.

 Too many business owners and franchisors rely on just “wingin it”.
-It is somewhat understandable…owners of those businesses are often very involved and can often shift when and as needed.
+It is somewhat understandable…owners of businesses with these practices are often very involved and can often shift when and as needed.
 However, this lack of documentation of systems and procedures has led to a lack of systems.
 In other words, the business breaks down if the business owner is not involved.

-The new playbook must include updated standard operating procedures that not only provide a safe environment but also serve to reassure potentially anxious customers.
-Make sure that as an owner, you document your processes going forward, so they are easy to train new employees and convey new systems as needed to your team.
+The new playbook must include updated standard operating procedures.
+These procedures not only provide a safe environment but also serve to reassure potentially anxious customers.
+As an owner, you document your processes going forward.
+Documenting will make it easy to train new employees and convey new systems as needed to your team.